JohnKendrick/PDielec/docs/_sources/software.rst.txt

 ABINIT
 ------
 The output file should come from a run containing three datasets.
-One to calculate the wavefunction at the optimized geometry, one to calculate the field perturbations and one to calculate the second derivatives.
+One to calculate the wavefunction at the optimised geometry, one to calculate the field perturbations and one to calculate the second derivatives.
 Examples of input files and output files are available with the distribution.

 QE
 ---